samolivarez/osticket-prerequisites/README.md

 <p> The very first step in the installation of osTicket is to install/enable Internet Informatin Services(IIS) on computer which
 is done by going to the devices control panel>programs & featrures>turn windows featurs on/off>click box for "Internet Information Services" then proceeding with the necessary steps to finalize IIS installtion culminatin by testing for
-IIS installation by typing devices loopback address in browser to see if the IIS home page opens as next image will show.
+IIS installation by typing devices loopback address in browser to test if the IIS home page opens as next image will show.

 </p>
 <br />